• troll •

-Notes: We have reduced the 14 meanings of today's Good Word to the three central ones in the Oxford English Dictionary.
-Most of this word's meanings are obsolete, like No. 3 above, and as you can see from the three we selected, they are quite disparate.
+Notes: We have reduced the 14 meanings of today's Good Word found in the Oxford English Dictionary to the three central ones you see here.
+Most of this word's meanings are obsolete, like No. 3 above and, as you can see from the three we selected, they are quite disparate in meanings.

-In Play: About the only time you will hear the third meaning of this word is when you (or someone else) is singing the Christmas carol, Deck the Halls:
+In Play: About the only time you will hear the third meaning of this word is when we are singing the Christmas carol, Deck the Halls:

 "Don we now our gay apparel

 Fa la la la la la la la la

 Fa la la la la la la la la."